slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - remove grading to see who is really interested in the topic. -- Naval Ravikant* -->

-> *'I’d rather have criticism from a genius than praise from an idiot.'*
+> *"I’d rather have criticism from a genius than praise from an idiot.'*

-> *'You don't need mentors, you need action.'* -- Naval Ravikant*
+> *"You don't need mentors, you need action."
+-- Naval Ravikant*

 Feedback from mentors and «loving critics» speeds up improvement.
 Even if you can't understand the logic behind their wisdom, they'll show you the door.

-> *'He who asks is a fool for five minutes, but he who does not ask remains a fool forever.' -- Chinese proverb*
+> *"He who asks is a fool for five minutes, but he who does not ask remains a fool forever."
+-- Chinese proverb*

-> *'That is the great fallacy: the wisdom of old men.
+> *"That is the great fallacy: the wisdom of old men.
 They do not grow wise.
+They grow careful."
-They grow careful.' -- Ernest Hemingway*
+-- Ernest Hemingway*

 ### How to find mentors?

 Look for the «silver medalist».
 He has more availability, and sometimes, a better attitude than «the golden child».

-> *'Don’t follow your mentors; follow your mentors’ mentors.' -- David Leach*
+> *"Don’t follow your mentors; follow your mentors’ mentors."
+-- David Leach*

 Your father is your first mentor.

 You should be a mentor yourself.
 Be [generous](/chapter_2_groups.md#on-rewards-and-generosity) and share your strengths.
 Impact the world.
 When you teach, you do something useful.
 When you do research, most days you don’t.

-> *'One repays a teacher badly if one remains only a pupil.' -- Nietzsche*
+> *"One repays a teacher badly if one remains only a pupil."
+-- Nietzsche*

-> *'A society grows great when old men plant trees whose shade they know they shall never sit in.' -- Greek proverb*
+> *"A society grows great when old men plant trees whose shade they know they shall never sit in."
+-- Greek proverb*

-> *'If you think you’re too small to make an impact, try to go to bed with a mosquito in the room.' -- Dalai Lama*
+> *"If you think you’re too small to make an impact, try to go to bed with a mosquito in the room."
+-- Dalai Lama*

 ### How to mentor your kids?

-> *'My advice is my autobiography not slogans.
-People relate better like that.' -- James Altucher*
+> *"My advice is my autobiography not slogans.
+People relate better like that."
+-- James Altucher*

-> *'If you want your children to be intelligent, read them fairy tales.
-If you want them to be more intelligent, read them more fairy tales.' -- Albert Einstein*
+> *"If you want your children to be intelligent, read them fairy tales.
+If you want them to be more intelligent, read them more fairy tales."
+-- Albert Einstein*

 Don't tell your kids how to live.
 Live fully and let them see.
 By treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.

 <!--
-> *'To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave.' -- Kevin Kelly*
+> *"To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave."
+-- Kevin Kelly*
-> *'For the best results with your children, spend only half the money you think you should, but double the time with them.' -- Kevin Kelly*
+> *"For the best results with your children, spend only half the money you think you should, but double the time with them."
+-- Kevin Kelly*
 -->

 Hints: